 Bard motorcycles were produced in 1898.

-- The company was a Birmingham-based cycle firm and were one of the earliest makers of motorised tricycles at the end of the nineteenth century
+The Birmingham-based cycle firm was one of the earliest makers of motorised tricycles at the end of the nineteenth century.

 If you have further information or a query related to this page, please contact us